 Journey Home.
 Isn’t that where we are always heading?

 This blog is an attempt to make sense of a life through writing and photographs.
 During the coronavirus pandemic I retired from outside paid work and began posting here more.
-In 2025, this is a place to get my daily writing pump primed.
-I write a short post most days to get to work on the autobiography I hope to publish in 2026.
+In 2026, this is a place to get my daily writing pump primed.
+I write a short post most days to get to work on the autobiography I hope to publish this year.

 I began writing in public with an August 1974 letter to the editor of the Times-Democrat newspaper in my home town.
 The majority of my public writing has been such letters, opinion pieces, and since 2007, thousands of posts on several blogs.
 When I was younger, I had vague notions of becoming a novelist, yet found it difficult to break from the exigencies of a life to produce fiction.
 What I write now is grounded in some form of reality, not really non-fiction, but not fiction either.